wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ### Configure Edge Data Store

-- Complete the following to change all values of a facet.
+Complete the following to change all values of a facet:

 	1. Open command line.
 	2. Type the `componentId` and `facetName`, followed by key=value pairs that you want to change.
 Then press Enter.